dallison/co/README.md

 it on Windows but there's no reason why it shouldn't be capable of running, maybe after a few tweaks.

-It uses setjmp and longjmp to switch between the coroutines so that should be fairly portable.
+There is a custom context switcher implemented in assembly language that can be used on Linux or MacOS.

-There is some necessary assembly language magic involved in switching stacks and that supports ARM64 (Aarch64) and x86_64 only.
+If you don't like the custom switcher, you can use the lagacy setjmp and longjmp context switcher so that should be fairly portable.
+There is some necessary assembly l anguage magic involved in switching stacks and that supports ARM64 (Aarch64) and x86_64 only.
 32-bit ports would be pretty easy and can be done if requested.